Good Restaurants In Galveston: Local Food Guide

 When it comes to the best restaurants in Galveston, it should be noted that some of the city and state's iconic favorites actually originated elsewhere.
 Some recipes, tweaked to suit Texan tastes, came to Galveston and beyond about 200 years ago!

+First, some background to set the food scene.
 Galveston was founded in the early 1800s and named for Bernardo de Galvez, a Spanish military and political leader.
 The city became an important landing point for new immigrants from Europe.
 Admittedly, the initial European migrants were brought there in part by a French pirate to help Mexico fight for independence from Spain.
-Subsequent to independence, Galveston became the capital of the Republic of Texas and grew to be one of the biggest ports in the United States.
-What followed were periods of commercial success, with Galveston alternately being known as the "Queen of the Gulf" and its Strand area often referred to as the "Wall Street of the Southwest."
-After suffering America's greatest natural disaster with the hurricane of 1900, Galveston rebuilt its success thanks to a mixture of tourism, commerce and shipping.
+After independence, Galveston became the capital of the Republic of Texas and grew to be one of the biggest ports in the United States.

 Today, Galveston is the prime port for cruises out of Texas and the perfect place to launch adventures into the western Caribbean.
 Plus, thanks to its colorful history and rich cultural and culinary fabric, Galveston also boasts a culinary scene you can sink your teeth into!